azat-co/fullstack-javascript/chapter7/chapter7.md

 2019-12-01T12:34:53.271778+00:00 app[web.1]:   { name: 'test', options: { autoIndexId: true } } ]
 ```

 So far you have implemented a local `app.js` file (`code/07-db-connect/app.js` or <http://bit.ly/2LhLrZm>).
 You enhanced it to work in the cloud (`code/07-db-connect-heroku/app.js` or <http://bit.ly/2LgX5Dy>).
+You learned how to build Node.js programs which work with MongoDB.
+Great work!

-After you get the `app.js` and the modified `app.js` files working, let's enhance the latest `app.js` file by adding an HTTP server, so the "connected" message will be displayed in
-the browser instead of the terminal window.
-To do so, we'll wrap the
-server object instantiation in a database connection callback.
+Let's enhance the latest `app.js` file by adding an HTTP server.
+After you get the `app.js` and the modified `app.js` files working, you modify the `app.js` to add a server so that the "connected" message will be displayed in the browser instead of the terminal window.
+To do so, we'll wrap the server object instantiation in a database connection callback.
 The final implementation is in the file `code/07-db-server/app.js` or at the book's GitHub repository: <http://bit.ly/2LcTd6K>.

 Supplemental video which walks you through the implementation and
 demonstrates the project: <http://bit.ly/1Qnrmwr>.